zalgonoise/research/ddd/secrets-store.md

 The domain entity and repository interface state what this object (the user) is and what we can do with it.

+The exposed methods are pretty much CRUD operations (create-read-update-delete) with a list operation (which is basically a batch read).
 ____________

 ### The `secret` package